cimt-ag/data_vault_pipelinedescription/documentation/Reference_and_usage_of_dvpi_syntax.md

 ### hashes[]
 Json Path: $.parse_sets[]

-Provides all necessary declarations, how to assemble and calculate the hash value.
+Provides all necessary declarations, how to assemble and calculate the hash values.

 **hash_name**
 <br>Identfication of the hash.
 This is used to identify the hash in the mappings.